Blanche Parry

 Blanche Parry (1507/8–12 February 1590) of Newcourt in the parish of Bacton, Herefordshire, in the Welsh Marches, was a personal attendant of Queen Elizabeth I, who held the offices of Chief Gentlewoman of the Queen's Most Honourable Privy Chamber and Keeper of Her Majesty's Jewels.

 Origins

-She was born at Newcourt, Bacton, Herefordshire, one of the daughters of Henry Myles (Parry was only adopted as a surname after the English manner, from ap Harry, in the next generation) of Newcourt, three times Sheriff of Herefordshire, Steward of Ewyas Lacy and of Dore Abbey, a relative of the Welsh family of Herbert, Earls of Pembroke, also a relative of the prominent Stradling family of St Donat's Castle in Glamorgan, Wales.
+She was born at Newcourt, Bacton, Herefordshire, one of the daughters of Henry Myles of Newcourt, three times Sheriff of Herefordshire, Steward of Ewyas Lacy and of Dore Abbey, a relative of the Welsh family of Herbert, Earls of Pembroke, and a relative of the prominent Stradling family of St Donat's Castle in Glamorgan, Wales.
 Her mother was Alice Milborne, the English daughter and co-heiress of Simon Milborne.
 Her paternal ancestors were of prominent border gentry stock.

 Early life

 Brought up in a Welsh cultural environment, Parry was bilingual in Welsh and English.
 Indications exist of earlier family connections to the Lollards, not least her mother's family connection to Sir John Oldcastle.
 However, it appears that she and her sisters were educated by the Augustinian nuns of Aconbury.